 Software development is often performed in stages.
 Each of these stages requires different test approaches, types of testing, depth of verification and requirements.
-Stages of development should be clearly agreed and understood by all participants of the development process in software testing company.
+Stages of development should be clearly agreed and understood by all participants of the development process in a software testing company.

 User Interface Freeze.
 All user interface elements have been completed.
 The purpose of this stage is to make sure that the user interface and other elements have been reviewed by customers and will not go through further changes.
 While this phase is complete, the work can be continued without the risk of major changes in the project.

 Golden master candidate.
-GMC is the final element of beta phase.
+GMC is the final element of the beta phase.
 The beta version of the application is ready to be released.
-After golden master candidate is verified successfully, it becomes a golden master or release.
+After the golden master candidate is verified successfully, it becomes a golden master or release.

 Golden master.
 After the build being approved by the customers, it is ready for release.